FlexoZA/wanthykom/README.md

 └── vite.config.js
 ```

-## Layout Overview
+## Features

-The app uses a modern, responsive layout powered by Tailwind CSS:
+### Core Features

+- Vue 3 with Composition API
+- Pinia for state management
+- Vue Router for navigation
+- Integration with Notion API
+- ESLint + Prettier for code quality
+- Tailwind CSS for styling
+- Environment-based configuration
+- Infinite scroll for Notion content
+- Responsive design
+- Dark mode optimized

+### Components

-- **Header Components:** Top bar with the main page heading and subheading.
+- **Header Components:** Top bar with the main page heading and subheading
-- **Navigation Components:** Vertical navigation sidebar on the left (visible on desktop).
+- **Navigation Components:** Vertical navigation sidebar on the left (visible on desktop)
-- **MainContent.vue:** Main content area, optimized for reading with a medium-dark background and readable text.
+- **MainContent.vue:** Main content area, optimized for reading with a medium-dark background
-- **Footer Components:** Footer at the bottom of the page.
+- **Footer Components:** Footer at the bottom of the page

-### Component Structure

-#### Notion Integration Components

-- **NotionLandingContent.vue:** Displays Notion content with infinite scroll
-  - Handles loading states
-  - Supports images with captions
-  - Supports formatted text (bold, italic, etc.)
-  - Supports headings (h1, h2, h3)
-  - Implements infinite scroll for long content

-#### Helper Components
+### Helper Components

 - **FormattedText.vue:** Handles text formatting from Notion
   - Supports bold, italic, strikethrough, underline